-Bylaw 705: APPEALS PROCEDURES
+US Soccer Bylaw 704 \\

+BYLAW 704 | APPEALS OF DISCIPLINARY DECISIONS BY ORGANIZATION MEMBERS

+The Appeals Committee shall consider and decide appeals from final decisions rendered by Organization Members (except Professional Leagues) denying the right to participate in competition.
+The decision of the Appeals Committee shall be final, binding, and not subject to further challenge or appeal.
+The Appeals Committee may compel the production of any documents and evidence the Appeals Committee may require.

+No decision of an Organization Member that arises out of the application of the rules of competition which is made in the course of the competition, and which has no consequence beyond the competition, is appealable.
+Nothing in this Bylaw shall be construed to limit the rights of appeal available under the Sports Act or USOC bylaws relating to the opportunity of Athletes to participate in "protected competition," as defined in the USOC bylaws.

-Section 1.
-The Appeals Committee shall hear and determine appeals from decisions by State Association relating to activities sponsored by the Federation and the State Association or its members.
-The decision of the Appeals Committee is final.
-The Appeals Committee has the power to call for the production of any documents and evidence the Appeals Committee may require.
-Section 2.
-An appeal shall be made in accordance with procedures established by the Board of Directors and is begun submitting a notice of appeal within 10 days from the date of the official receipt of the decision by the party making the appeal.
-Copies of the notice of appeal shall be sent to all opposing parties and to the Appeals Committee or other body whose decision is being appealed.
-Section 3.
-The notice of appeal shall be accompanied by the appeal fee in the form of a money order or cashier's check in an amount determined by the Board of Directors.
+An appeal shall be made in accordance with procedures established by the Board and is commenced by submitting notice of appeal within fourteen (14) days after receipt of the decision that is subject of the appeal.
+Notice of appeal shall be served on all parties and to the appeals committee or other body whose decision is being appealed via hand-delivery, courier, certified mail, facsimile, or electronic mail.

+The notice of appeal to the Federation shall be simultaneously served on the Secretary General and accompanied by the appeal fee in the amount and manner proscribed by policy adopted by the Board.
 The appeal fee shall be retained by the Federation.

-Section 4.
-The appeals committee or other body whose decision is being appealed shall within the 10 days of the date of the notice of appeal shall forward to the Secretary General and to all parties the official record utilized by it in making its decision.
-Parties should not resubmit documents contained in the official record.
-Section 5.
-Within the 20 days of the date of the notice of appeal, the appealing party shall submit to the Secretary General any argument it wishes to make in support of the appeal and shall furnish copies of the argument to all opposing parties and to the appeals committee or other body whose decision is being appealed.
-Section 6.
-Within 30 days of the date of the notice of appeal, all opposing parties shall submit to the Secretary General any argument they wish to make in opposition to the appeal.
-Section 7.
-A decision rendered by a State Association from which an appeal is taken is not suspended pending the final decision of the Appeals Committee unless the Committee otherwise orders.
-The decision of the State Association may be upheld, reversed, or reversed and remanded.
+The body whose decision is being appealed shall, within fourteen (14) days of the date of acceptance of jurisdiction by the Appeals Committee of the notice of appeal, forward to the Secretary General and to all parties the official record utilized by it in making its decision.

+Within twenty-eight (28) days of the date of acceptance of jurisdiction by the Appeals Committee of the notice of appeal, the appealing party shall submit to the Secretary General any argument it wishes to make in support of the appeal and shall serve copies of its argument to all opposing parties and to the body whose decision is being appealed.

+Within forty-two (42) days of the date of acceptance of jurisdiction by the Appeals Committee of the notice of appeal, all opposing parties shall submit to the Secretary General any argument they wish to make in opposition to the appeal and shall serve a copy to the appealing party.

+A decision rendered by an Organization Member from which an appeal is taken is not stayed or suspended pending the final decision of the Appeals Committee unless the Appeals Committee otherwise orders.
+The Appeals Committee may uphold, reverse, or remand a decision challenged on appeal.

+Also see policies: Policy 704-1 | Appeals Committee Policy 704-2 | Appeals Record

+US Soccer Policy 704-1 Appeals Committee \\

-Policy 705---1 - Appeals Committee
+Policy 704-1 | Appeals Committee

 The Chair of the Appeals Committee (AC) and its members shall be appointed by the President, subject to the approval of the Board of Directors.
-The AC shall consist of at least twenty (20) members, at least 20% of whom shall be athletes.
+The AC shall consist of at least twenty (20) members, at least 20% of whom shall be Athletes.